MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nn-d3d12-id3d12graphicscommandlist2.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">ID3D12GraphicsCommandList2</b> interface inherits from <a href="/windows/desktop/api/d3d12/nn-d3d12-id3d12graphicscommandlist1">ID3D12GraphicsCommandList1</a>. <b>ID3D12GraphicsCommandList2</b> also has these types of members:
+The <b>ID3D12GraphicsCommandList2</b> interface inherits from <a href="/windows/desktop/api/d3d12/nn-d3d12-id3d12graphicscommandlist1">ID3D12GraphicsCommandList1</a>. <b>ID3D12GraphicsCommandList2</b> also has these types of members:

 ## -see-also